 I learned more life lessons about the real world through video games than I did in school.
 I learned how to buy and sell goods, how to work well with others on a team, how to think critically and hold accountability for my actions, and so much more within my virtual worlds.

-Although I won’t be writing this series for publication on Ritual Motion any longer, I will still be a contributor to the site for gaming news.
-Thank you, Ritual Motion, for providing a platform for my voice.
-I’m really excited to take my series to the next level!
+Although I won’t be writing this series for publication on Ritual Motion any longer, I will still be a contributor to the site.
+Thank you, Ritual Motion, for providing a platform for my voice and for More Than Meets the Eye.